Vkartik-3/MatchCore-C-20-Limit-Order-Matching-Engine/README.md

-# QuantumMatch Order Book Engine
+# MatchCore Order Book Engine

 > A high-performance, production-grade Limit Order Book (LOB) implementation in modern C++20, designed to understand and replicate the core matching engine that powers financial exchanges worldwide.